Anthony1861993/Beachbody-Internship/README.md

 Mute Functionality in Video Player:
-+ General info: Add a "remember" functionality to the "mute" button of the video player so that every time a user presses the "mute" button, the cookie will remember that state so that next time he returns to the page, the cookie will set the mute state accordingly.
++ General info: Add a "remember" functionality to the "mute" button of the video player so that every time a user presses the "mute" button, the cookie will remember that state so that next time he returns to the page, the mute state will be set accordingly.
 The expiration time of the cookie is 1 day.
 + Included folder: video
 + Utilized MAMP to manage files locally.